TedOctaviusGreene/jesusrest/articles/Colossians-2-The-First-Complete-Refutation-of-COG-Teaching.md

 ### The Living Church of God’s Silence

 The Living Church of God, in their main booklet on the Sabbath, barely mentions Colossians 2:16–17.
-Page after page is spent trying to prove that the Sabbath is binding, but the one passage that directly speaks to the issue is left untouched and misused.
+Page after page is spent trying to prove that the Sabbath is binding, but the one passage that directly speaks to the issue is the one that they give no explanation of; they only admit that it is indeed speaking of the weekly Sabbath.

 Why?
 Likely because it is too dangerous to their argument.
 To engage the text honestly would unravel their entire framework.
 Better to pass over it in silence than to let Paul speak plainly.
 But that silence is deafening.
-The omission itself reveals how fragile their case truly is.
+Their neglect of letting this verse speak for itself reveals how fragile their case truly is.

 ### The United Church of God’s Attempt